 So historians will delight in the fascinating array of antiquities and archeological remains in Ashkelon National Park.
 For example, various civilizations lived in the area; ranging from Canaanites and Persians to Phoenicians; Byzantines, Philistines; and Greeks.

 Also, there are some amazing Roman ruins to explore; such as beautiful basilicas; granite and marble capitals and columns, and statues.
-One of the most significant ruins in the park is a Middle Bronze Age gate dating back to approximately 1850 BCE, which is believed to be the world’s earliest arch.
+Furthermore, one of the most significant ruins in the park is a Middle Bronze Age gate dating back to approximately 1850 BCE, which is believed to be the world’s earliest arch.

 The Canaanite Gate and Rampart